magicbell/magicbell-js/README.md

 The development environment for this repo supports `node:v18` and up.
 We use `yarn` as package manager.

+You'll need TypeScript 4.5 or higher for our bundled type definitions.

 ## Setup

 Run the following commands in your terminal to get a copy of this repo, and install required dependencies.